454th Bombardment Wing

 The 454th Bombardment Wing is an inactive United States Air Force unit.
 It was last assigned to the 42d Air Division of Strategic Air Command (SAC) at Columbus Air Force Base, Mississippi.
 It was inactivated on 25 July 1969.

 The wing's predecessor was the 454th Bombardment Group, activated in 1943 as a United States Army Air Forces combat organization.
-It served primarily in the Mediterranean Theater during World War II.
+It served primarily in the Mediterranean Theater of Operations during World War II.
 While in combat the group earned two Distinguished Unit Citations.
 The group served as a bombardment unit in the reserves after World War II.

 The Wing was established during the Korean War as the 454th Troop Carrier Wing, a reserve organization at Portland International Airport, Oregon.
 It was discontinued six months later, when the 403d Troop Carrier Wing was released from active duty and assumed its mission, personnel and equipment.
 In 1962, the unit was redesignated as the 454th Bombardment Wing, and became part of SAC.
 Flying Boeing B-52 Stratofortress bombers, the 454th was integrated into SAC's combat forces in the Pacific and Southeast Asia.
 The 454th Bombardment Wing completed more than 100 missions to South Vietnam without losing a single bomber to enemy aircraft fire.
 The wing was inactivated in 1969 with the end of SAC operations from Columbus Air Force Base, Mississippi.